-When a RiverLink prepaid account becomes inactive (no tolling or other account activity) for 365 consecutive days, the account will (a) stop any auto-replenishment and (b) withdraw a $5 inactivity fee from the account balance every month until the balance is depleted or the account becomes active again.
-The account will be closed if it reaches a zero balance.
+If a RiverLink account inactivity fee is implemented in the future, the fee would be charged after a RiverLink prepaid account was inactive (no tolling or other account activity) for 365 consecutive days, the account would (a) stop any auto-replenishment and (b) withdraw a $5 inactivity fee from the account balance every month until the balance is depleted or the account becomes active again.
+The account would be closed when it reached a zero balance.

-Before an inactivity fee is charged, RiverLink will reach out to customers after 320 days of no activity and offer a refund of the account balance.
-If a refund is not requested, the inactivity fee is charged after 365 days of no activity.
+Before an inactivity fee would be charged, RiverLink would reach out to customers after 320 days of no activity and offer a refund of the account balance.
+With no refund requested, the inactivity fee would be charged.
 A single crossing on a local tolled bridge or any crossing in the E-ZPass network in a 365-day period qualifies as account activity.

 How do I close my account?

 To close a RiverLink prepaid account, customers can:

 Is there a fee to receive a monthly statement?

 There is no fee to receive a monthly account statement by email (also known as paperless statements) or to access it online.
 There is a fee to receive mailed paper statements.